knaw-huc/data-envelopes/help_documentation.md

 ## 3.9 Digitisation<a id='level-3-digitisation'></a>
 Describe the pipeline used for digitisation.
-If applicable, describe in what way digitisation presents another layer of selection of the whole of a collection available in a cultural heritage institution; state if this is not the case.
+If applicable, describe in what way digitisation presents another layer of selection of the whole of a collection available in a cultural heritage institution; otherwise state that all available items were digitised.
 If applicable, provide selection criteria and metrics that demonstrate how this additional layer of selection has influenced the transformation of the original collection or dataset into the current dataset.

 Example:
     All residential registration cards were digitally scanned.
 Most were scanned with automatic feed.
 A number of thicker cards were manually scanned.
 Image optimisation was applied to the           scanned images, using a light and dark profile, determined by the pixel values of the scan.
 As the digital scans were intended to replace the paper originals, many checks were performed on       the scans.
 For details, see the 'Overbrenging Amsterdamse woningkaarten 1954-1989' report linked in Section 2.4